The beauty of Romanesque art comes as a shock.Marie-Madeleine Davy

 - Oral assessment at the end of the training.

-- Written assessment after the training.
+- Written report after the training.

 To respond to the proposal